Sweet v. McMahon Update: 30,000 Discharge Emails Sent, June 15 Deadline Met, and the Ninth Circuit Appeal

 To obtain a stay, the Department had to show it was likely to succeed on the merits of its appeal and that the other Nken v.
 Holder factors favored a pause.
 The Ninth Circuit found it failed on both counts — the Department did not demonstrate that the two district court judges who denied extension requests had clearly abused their discretion, and the equities favored borrowers, not further delay.
 The published opinion put it plainly: the Department could point to no changed circumstances that render it inequitable to apply the same settlement agreement it had bargained for years ago.

 Could the Department claw back discharges if it ultimately prevails on appeal?
 Legal experts note that the automatic discharges flow from the Department’s settlement and compromise authority — not from a regulatory rule subject to rescission — making them unlikely to be clawed back even if the Department wins the appeal.
 That question has not been formally adjudicated, but it remains the prevailing view among practitioners tracking the case.
+The final non-Exhibit C group stands on the same footing as the borrowers notified in the earlier rounds — its relief is no more vulnerable to the appeal than theirs.

 Timeline of Key Events